 Incidents or reports, whether true or not, of food-borne or water-borne illness or other food safety issues, food adulteration or tampering, employee hygiene and cleanliness failures, or improper employee conduct at our Outposts could lead to product liability or other claims.
 Such incidents or reports could negatively affect our brand and reputation as well as our business, revenue, and profits.
 Similar incidents or reports occurring at coffee and convenience shops unrelated to us could likewise create negative publicity, which could negatively impact consumer behavior towards us.
-Our products may also be subject to food recalls or other regulatory warnings promulgated by the U.S. Food and Drug Administration ("FDA"), state regulatory authorities, or our co-manufacturer's ability to operate the manufacturing facility.
+Our products may also be subject to food recalls or other regulatory warnings promulgated by the U.S. Food and Drug Administration ("FDA"), state regulatory authorities, or other regulatory bodies.
+The FDA and states can take regulatory enforcement actions up to and including issuing public warnings, seizing products, and suspending our or our co-manufacturer's ability to operate the manufacturing facility.
 In addition, states and the FDA are increasingly focused on chemical contamination in food and beverage products and packaging, including of heavy metals, per- and polyfluoroalkyl substances ("PFAS"), and pesticide residue.
 Failure to comply with these requirements could lead to a regulatory enforcement and negative publicity, as well as claims from private plaintiffs.
 Notably, California's Safe Drinking Water and Toxic Enforcement Act of 1986 ("Proposition 65") permits private enforcement against companies for allegedly failing to provide adequate health hazard warnings in the sale of consumer products containing certain chemicals, including contaminants.
 We have previously received, and may receive in the future, notice of alleged violation and threats of private enforcement.
 Consumer advocacy groups are known to test products for contaminants and publish the results, which can lead to private enforcement efforts.